 Can You Freeze Sauerkraut?
-Follow These Simple Steps
+4 Easy Steps (Updated 2023)

 Let me guess: you’ve once again made the mistake of preparing too much sauerkraut?
 Sure, while it remains true that this fermented vegetable has a long shelf life, knowing where to store it without compromising its quality could be a bit tricky.

 If you’re in this predicament, you may have considered putting your extra sauerkraut in the freezer.
 But, is that method really viable?
 Can you really freeze your sauerkraut without negatively impacting its quality?

 The answer is, yes, you can freeze your extra jars of sauerkraut.
 However, just like in the case of any other food, you need to store it properly.

 To help prolong the life of your favorite fermented cabbage, we have rounded up the best ways to freeze it.